-The remuneration consists of a fixed remuneration component and a long-term variable remuneration component.
+The remuneration consists of a fixed remuneration component and variable remuneration components.
 The fixed remuneration component consists of the annual salary and fringe benefits.
-The variable component consists of a longterm component in the form of stock options with a multi-year assessment basis.
+The variable component consists of bonus payments and stock options in Nagarro SE with a multi-year assessment basis.